Phlow/feeling-responsive/_posts/design/2014-08-19-page-fullwidth.md

 layout: page-fullwidth
 title:  "The Full-Width Page Template"
 subheadline:  "Multi-Device Layouts"
-description: "The full-width page format gives you all the space you need to show your content using the grid."
+teaser: "The full-width page format gives you all the space you need to show your content using the grid."
 categories:
     - design
 header: